madpiano/2019-432/slides/class15/README.md

 - In Question 3, you had to produce and read the plot correctly, and also come up with the right choice of non-linear term to add.
 - In Question 4, you needed to run the model with multiple imputation, then either calculate the predictions directly or determine them from a nomogram to receive credit.
 And if you do run a nomogram in a logistic regression, there's a function you should add to help with interpretation, right?
 - In Question 5, your response should include specific details about the effects of the variables included in the model, and the overall quality of fit in the model.
 Harry and Sally are not involved in my response to Q5, and they shouldn't be in yours, either.
-    - Most of the people who got 0 on Q5 without additional comment from me needed to dig deeper.
-Consider looking at a plot of effects and (especially) a nomogram to help frame a more complete response.
+    - Most of the people who got 0 on Question 5 without additional comment from me needed to dig deeper.
+Consider looking at a plot of effects or nomogram (or, better, both) to help frame a more complete response. **If you're not explaining what the impact of the non-linear term is, in a sentence in Question 5, you're not going to get credit**.

 ## Project Grading and Feedback